June 2017 Issue

 Born and raised in Vancouver, Vlachos is active in the community.
-She is the founder and current advisor for Emerging Professionals of Clark County, a member of the Greater Vancouver Chamber of Commerce and Rotary of Three Creeks, and an ambassador for the Northwest Association for Blind Athletes.
+She is the founder and current advisor for Emerging Professionals in Clark County, a member of the Greater Vancouver Chamber of Commerce and Rotary of Three Creeks, and an ambassador for the Northwest Association for Blind Athletes.
 She also gets involved with nonprofit fundraisers, such as WSU’s Apple Cup food drive; galas; golf tournaments (including the annual WSU Golf tournament) and other volunteer opportunities.
 “I absolutely LOVE giving back and being involved in our community!” she said.

 Vlachos comes from a family of three Cougs: her older brother, her sister-in-law and herself.